Kayaking in Ensenada

 Timing is important if you’re trying to fit it into a short stop

-Combining kayaking with other activities (ATV, La Bufadora, etc.) is common
+Combining kayaking Bufadora with other activities (Zipline, Horseback, La Bufadora, etc.) is common

 This is why many travelers either: